jbanaszczyk/pms5003/README.md

 ### Dependencies

-Current version uses [DrDiettrich' fork of AltSoftSerial Library](https://github.com/DrDiettrich/AltSoftSerial.git).
+* Current version uses [DrDiettrich' fork of AltSoftSerial Library](https://github.com/DrDiettrich/AltSoftSerial.git).
 Install it.
   * pms5003 will not compile using original AltSoftSerial lib.
+* pms5003 will not compile using old Arduino IDE.

 ### Library